 Reserve your table at the most exclusive eatery in all of Chelsea.
 Nestled in a peaceful corner of the show, you can enjoy breakfast, lunch, afternoon tea or dinner with a menu curated by Raymond Blanc.

-The Dorchester is also returning to the show with their own special dining room, The Drawing Room.
-Here you can enjoy a floral-inspired afternoon tea with french pastries and warm scones alongside a flute of Champagne bubbles.
+The Drawing Room is our special dining room where you can enjoy a floral-inspired afternoon tea with french pastries and warm scones alongside a flute of Champagne bubbles.

 Browse the Great Pavilion